 For instance, you might want to try out a range of free shutter samples to play with the way light comes through the windows.
 Some shutters can be closed completely for a cinema experience during movie night, or opened fully to let the outside pour in.

 Make sure that you pick the right colour temperature of bulb for your living room.
-Often, cooler lighting is better for rooms that are intended for socializing, while warmer bulbs are better for bedrooms.
+Often, cooler lighting is better for rooms that are intended for socialising, while warmer bulbs are better for bedrooms.

 If you don’t have a lot of room for extra seats, consider investing in a few large cushions that match your decoration and colour scheme.
 This will give your guests or your kids somewhere to lounge and join in the fun when the sofa is occupied.

 Finally, a home is always more appealing if it feels like it’s yours.
-There are plenty of ways in which you can customize your family room for the whole family; just keep in mind that safety comes first when you have small children running around.
+There are plenty of ways in which you can customise your family room for the whole family; just keep in mind that safety comes first when you have small children running around.

 Try to stick to plenty of warm and comfortable things, such as a plush rug, a soft throw and countless cushions for the sofa.
 At the same time, don’t be afraid to decorate the walls with pictures of you and the family together.
 My blog header above has made a lovely canvas and hangs proudly on our wall.